abethcrane/bethcrane.com/_posts/2015-06-29-skies-and-trees.md

 This sunset has been the real mvp, keeping me company after my wisdom-teeth removal.
 {% include image.html url="/assets/media/2015-06-29/progress.png" alt="Painting the sunset" caption="Venturing outside to replenish my pink/white paint supplies this afternoon was a good call" %}

-I mentioned [in my driving post]({% post_url 2015-06-21-driving-you-crazy %}) that I'm trying to stop saying "I wish I was good at x" - instead I'm trying to just invest time into things I like and accept that I'll get good at them as a byproduct.
+I'm trying to stop saying "I wish I was good at x" - instead I'm trying to just invest time into things I like and accept that I'll get good at them as a byproduct.

 Painting is a good candidate for this.
 Mostly I paint because it's fun (and I *love* wandering around covered in paint splatters).
 It gives me nice productivity!feels, and after a day staring at my computer screen it can be really nice to interact with the real, tactile world.